rees-kyle/public_personal_knowledge_base/dependencies/localhost/SMART Goals/notes/weight-loss.md

 - In the furutre compensate days for recovery and illness.
 - Get flu vaccination in September each year.
 - Fix insomnia problem.
-- When awake at unsociable hours and can't walk outside, do apartment friendly low impact cardio workouts at home.
+- When awake at unsociable hours and can't walk outside, ~~do apartment friendly low impact cardio workouts at home.~~ use the FITT Cube.
 - Don't soley rely on the BMI measurements as it doesn't distinguish between muscle and fat.
 - Continue noticing visual changes and improvements.
 Once some muscles are defined and are to the desired standard, look for other muscles that need improving and then work on those.